 - 44 IFRS 17 requires an insurer to measure insurance liabilities relying on current estimates and updated assumptions.
 Economic assumptions of insurance contracts made at the time of issuing the insurance contract may change over the course of one or two years to an important extent.
 Not reflecting these changes in economic assumptions in the expected cash flows does not bring useful information to the readers of financial statements.
 The same is valid for the use of discounting.
 As premiums are often paid over years and claims might occur over many years, the value of these expected cash flows today is not the same as at the date of issuance of the contract or the date of future settlement. - It may be argued that a current measurement of the insurance liabilities could result in volatility.
-However, based on the results of the 2018 EFRAG user outreach, most users did not see volatility as a problem whenever it reflects real economic substance and the underlying causes are communicated clearly.
-Volatility is not useful when it is due to accounting mismatches. - The results from the 2018 EFRAG user outreach show that users place great importance on the ability to compare financial statements across countries.
-Some
+However, based on the results of the 2018 EFRAG User Outreach, most users did not see volatility as a problem whenever it reflects real economic

-&lt;sup>2 EIOPA's analysis of IFRS 17 Insurance Contracts
+3 EIOPA's analysis of IFRS 17 Insurance Contracts

-- of the users even thought that IFRS 17 did not go far enough in building a uniform reporting framework. - 47 IFRS 17 requires an insurer to recognise revenue as it delivers insurance services, rather than when it receives premiums, as well as to provide quantitative information about when the remaining contractual service margin (CSM) is expected to be recognised in the future.
+- substance and the underlying causes are communicated clearly.
+Volatility is not useful when it is due to accounting mismatches. - The results from the 2018 EFRAG User Outreach show that users place great importance on the ability to compare financial statements across countries.
+Some of the users even thought that IFRS 17 did not go far enough in building a uniform reporting framework. - 47 IFRS 17 requires an insurer to recognise revenue as it delivers insurance contract services, rather than when it receives premiums, as well as to provide quantitative information about when the remaining contractual service margin (CSM) is expected to be recognised in the future.
 This is very different from the many ways in which insurers provide information about the sources of profit today.
-The same divergence is witnessed when insurers report non-GAAP measures such as embedded value information. - 48 Based on the feedback from the participants to EFRAG user outreach, users welcome the requirement to present separately the underwriting and investing activities in the statement of comprehensive income.
-Users also indicated the importance and usefulness of the required disclosures under IFRS 17. - 49 Users in 2018 EFRAG's user outreach indicated financial statements as one of many sources of information they rely upon.
+The same divergence is witnessed when insurers report non-GAAP measures such as embedded value information. - 48 Based on the feedback from the participants to EFRAG's User Outreach, users welcomed the requirement to present separately the underwriting and investing activities in the statement of comprehensive income.
+Users also indicated the importance and usefulness of the required disclosures under IFRS 17. - 49 Users in the 2018 EFRAG User Outreach indicated financial statements as one of many sources of information they rely upon.
 In addition, they stressed the need to make changes to the financial information that is available as the information provided by IFRS 4 financial statements was not sufficiently informative.
-Furthermore, the economic study commissioned by EFRAG noted that there was general agreement among stakeholders interviewed about the difficulties that analysts currently face when evaluating the financial report of insurance entities (a top-tier level of difficulty).
+Furthermore, the Economic Study commissioned by EFRAG noted that there was general agreement among stakeholders interviewed about the difficulties that analysts currently face when evaluating the financial report of insurance entities (a top-tier level of difficulty).